Guilhem74/EPFL_Legged_Robot/README.md

 * You can change parameters as weight or length of each segments in set_parameters.m

+## Output
+* Torque analysis, angle and speed of each segment overtime, work at each step,cost of transport are available at the end of the simulation.
 ## Authors
 <p> <center> (©) EPFL-Legged Robots-Group7-Fendri Hedi Guilhem Azzano Quentin Vingerhoets </center> </p>